isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **ANNEX A**

-**Recommendations by the BAC on the ethical questions and issues raised in the public consultation paper on the ethical, legal and social issues arising from ‘Big Data and Artificial Intelligence (AI) Use in Human Biomedical Research’.**
+**[Invitation To Comment] Public Consultation Paper: Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence (AI) Use in Human Biomedical Research.**

 **a.
 Responsible Data Usage**

+1\.
 Responsible data usage ensures that data is used in a fair and transparent manner without compromising data integrity and seeks to protect individual privacy and control of personal data.
 It is also key to preventing risk of discrimination or injustice, or inaccurate research outcomes stemming from bias in AI algorithms and the data used to train the algorithms.

 **Ethical Considerations:**